 - Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
 Next to Security Mode, select WEP. - 3.
-Next to WEP Key Length, select the level of ecryption (64 or 128-bit) and either Hex or ASCII.

-Hex - (recommended) Letters A-F and numbers 0-9 are valid.

-ASCII - All numbers and letters are valid.

-- 4. Next to WEP Key 1, enter a WEP key that you create.
+Next to WEP Key Length, select the level of ecryption (64 or 128-bit). - Hex (recommended) Letters A-F and numbers 0-9 are valid. - 4.
+Next to WEP Key 1, enter a WEP key that you create.
 Make sure you enter this key exactly on all your wireless devices.
 You may enter up to 4 different keys. - 5.
-Next to Authentication, select Shared Key. - 6.
-Click Save Settings to save your settings.
+Next to Authentication, select Shared Key. - Click Save Settings to save your settings.
 If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WEP on your adapter and enter the same WEP key as you did on the router.